proplot-dev/proplot/docs/faq.rst

   nice-looking plots from data stored in `~pandas.DataFrame`\ s and `~xarray.DataArray`\ s (ProPlot tries to apply labels from these objects, just like pandas and xarray).
-* Unlike seaborn, pandas, and xarray, ProPlot *also* works for arbitrarily complex subplot grids, and ProPlot provides tools for heavily customizing plots.
 * ProPlot is integrated with *cartopy* and *basemap*.
 You will find plotting geophysical data in ProPlot to be much more concise than working with cartopy and basemap directly.